lightning/bolts/12-offer-encoding.md

     - MUST include `invoice_blindedpay` with exactly one `blinded_payinfo` for each `blinded_path` in `paths`, in order.
     - MUST set `features` in each `blinded_payinfo` to match `encrypted_data_tlv`.`allowed_features` (or empty, if no `allowed_features`).
     - SHOULD ignore any payment which does not use one of the paths.
-  - if `offer_node_id` is present, and `invreq_payer_id` is identical to a previous `invoice_request`:
-    - MAY simply reuse the previous invoice.
-  - otherwise:
-    - MUST NOT reuse a previous invoice.

 A reader of an invoice:
   - MUST reject the invoice if `invoice_amount` is not present.